fpco/ide-backend/setup/SETUP.md

   (See http://www.edsko.net/2013/02/10/comprehensive-haskell-sandboxes/ , the
   last section, "Known Limitations".)

-* For ghc 7.4 and 7.8 install
+* Install

-  - Branch "ide-backend-experimental-74" of ghc (see instructions below) or branch "ide-backend-experimental-78", respectively
+  - The appropriate branch of ghc (see below)
   - ide-backend/vendor/binary (binary-ide-backend)
     (make sure to ghc-pkg hide binary-ide-backend)
   - ide-backend-server and dependencies (including alex/happy)